WenqinSHAO/rtt/docs/rtt_cpt.md

 Four functions are provides in [localutils/changedetect.py](../localutils/changedetect.py) to perform changepoint detection for time series in a standalone manner.
-The implementation is basically a wrapper over its original R functions provided in [changepoint](https://cran.r-project.org/web/packages/changepoint/changepoint.pdf) and [changepoint.np](https://cran.r-project.org/web/packages/changepoint.np/changepoint.np.pdf) packages.
+The implementation is basically a wrapper of its original R functions provided in [changepoint](https://cran.r-project.org/web/packages/changepoint/changepoint.pdf) and [changepoint.np](https://cran.r-project.org/web/packages/changepoint.np/changepoint.np.pdf) packages.
 For more details of each function, please check the docstring.